Demango/AWSCodeDeployTest/CONTRIBUTING.md

 - html classes use kebab-case
 - files end in a new line
 - line length < ~160
-- conditionals / function calls open block on own line *
+- conditionals (and others where applies) open block on own line *

 *: